Ubiquitous Indoor Fine-Grained Positioning and Tracking: A Channel Response Perspective: Taxonomy of State-of-the-Art

 \textbf{Direct localization}: Another promising solution is based on the channel response directly, as it depicts the rich propagation information and is also tightly location-related.
-This idea is especially suitable for bandwidth-limited systems, like ultra-high frequency (UHF) RFID systems, sub-6 GHz Wi-Fi, BLE, sub-6 GHz massive MIMO systems, etc. A promising accuracy can be achieved by exploiting the idea of synthetic aperture, namely the distributed antenna array or moving antenna.
+This idea is especially suitable for bandwidth-limited systems, like ultra-high frequency RFID systems, sub-6 GHz Wi-Fi, BLE, etc. A promising accuracy can be achieved by exploiting the idea of synthetic aperture, namely the distributed antenna array or moving antenna.
 For example, in \cite{Miesen2013}, Miesen \textit{et al}. proposed to localize the RFID tag via a moving antenna on a robot arm.
-The moving antenna constructed a virtual antenna array.
-And the location of the RFID tag can be estimated via a matched filter.
+The moving antenna constructed a virtual antenna array, and the RFID tag was localized via a matched filter.